|

 Although the distinction between the terms "skeletal" crystal and "hopper" crystal can be overlapping, the photo on the left is of a hopper crystal.
 With some examination the viewer should see that there are not well developed flat faces.
 In the places where the faces are supposed to be is crystal development in a step like, almost blocky, pattern.
 When the flat faces of the crystal are more than 50% absent and replaced by step like growth the term hopper could be used.
 Hopper crystals are rare in the Herkimer district.
 Skeletal crystals (where you can see the layers under the complete or nearly complete flat faces) are more common.
 Each hopper crystal is slightly individual in form, but they tell their own story about the formation of Herkimer diamonds.

-Below (left)is a regular camera photo from the above hopper crystal showing "pine tree" melting/healing texture textures.
+Below (left) is a regular camera photo from the above hopper crystal showing "pine tree" melting/healing texture textures, sort of what it looks like to the naked eye.
 Second to the step like pattern the "pine tree" texture is the most common texture seen associated with skeletal and hopper crystals.
 The rainbow is due to a fracture under the texture that is refracting light.
 Below right is a microsope photo of "pine tree texture.

 <--